DougTW/documentation/Developer-Guide.md

 #### Enabling just `containerd shim` debug

-If you only wish to enable debug for the `containerd` shims themselves, just enable the debug option in the `plugins.linux` section of the `containerd` configuration file, such as:
+If you only want to enable debug for the `containerd` shims themselves, just enable the debug option in the `plugins.linux` section of the `containerd` configuration file, as shown below:

 ```toml
   [plugins.linux]